poojaverma02/Tour-Planning-UI/README.md

-This Is A Ui And implementation of react.js
+This Is A Ui to learn basics of React.js